-All medication will be kept in Reception in a locked cupboard or fridge in the staff room and in the conditions required by the medication supplier.
+All medication will be kept in Reception in a locked cupboard or fridge and in the conditions required by the medication supplier.

 Medication may only be dispensed by the First Aid Co-ordinator or nominated deputy.
 A record will be kept of all medication dispensed (see below).
 This should be witnessed and signed by another colleague (unless the school has a qualified Nurse).